-Chemists make fentanyl in a laboratory to have a similar chemical structure to that of the opium poppy plant.1 However, chemists have chemically modified fentanyl so it is more potent than poppy plants or many other forms of pain-relieving medications, including morphine and Demerol.
-When fentanyl is taken, the drug binds to opioid receptors present in the brain.
+Chemists make fentanyl in a laboratory to have a similar chemical structure to that of the opium poppy plant.1 However, chemists have chemically modified it so that it is more potent than poppy plants or many other forms of pain-relieving medications, including morphine and Demerol.
+When it’s taken, the drug binds to opioid receptors present in the brain.
 This blocks pain sensations, but also has side effects that can include nausea, drowsiness, confusion, constipation, and extremely slow to no breathing.
-Fentanyl’s effects on breathing make it easy to overdose on the drug.
+The effects on breathing make it easy to overdose on the drug.

-Pharmaceutical companies manufacture and sell fentanyl under brand names that include Actiq, Duragesic, and Sublimaze.1 Manufacturers produce fentanyl in many forms.
+Pharmaceutical companies manufacture and sell fentanyl under brand names that include Actiq, Duragesic, and Sublimaze.1 Manufacturers produce this drug in many forms.
 These include a pill, intravenous (IV) injection, patch, or even a lozenge that is similar to a cough drop.

 What Are Fentanyl's Effects?

-Doctors prescribe fentanyl as a pain reliever.
-Because it is so strong, they often prescribe it for severe pain, such as when recovering from surgery, an accident, or when a person is being treated for cancer.1 However, fentanyl does have euphoric effects that cause a person to feel high when they take it.
-The medication is also addictive because the brain becomes accustomed to having fentanyl present and starts to “crave” more of the drug to achieve the same high.
+Doctors prescribe this type of drug as a pain reliever.
+Because it is so strong, they often prescribe it for severe pain, such as when recovering from surgery, an accident, or when a person is being treated for cancer.1 However, it does have euphoric effects that cause a person to feel high when they take it.
+The medication is also addictive because the brain becomes accustomed to having it present and starts to “crave” more of the drug to achieve the same high.
 Fentanyl clearly has no use in Medication-Assisted Treatment.

-In addition to strong cravings and losing control over how much fentanyl a person takes, other signs of fentanyl addiction include experiencing withdrawal symptoms when one stops taking the drug.
+In addition to strong cravings and losing control over how much fentanyl a person takes, other signs of addiction include experiencing withdrawal symptoms.
 Symptoms can occur when withdrawing from fentanyl, whether it has been used legally or illegally.

 What Are Some Signs and Symptoms of Fentanyl Addiction?